 This preventative repair work is required by California Highway Patrol regulations.
 All repairs are performed according to existing preventative maintenance schedules approved by the California Highway Patrol (CHP) for all motor carriers.
 All repairs are subsequently recorded and filed as approved by the California Motor Carrier Division for general record keeping and vehicle history documentation.
+At the insistence of FCRTA, the maintenance for the FCRTA vehicles is performed in a separate building on the same complex from the rest of the CTSA vehicles, using completely different staff.

-Additionally, the maintenance department is currently utilizing maintenance tracking software, which has greatly enhanced record keeping, and reporting capabilities.
-In August of 2015 the CTSA received a "satisfactory" rating from the California Highway Patrol (CHP) Motor Carrier Division, this is the highest rating given by the CHP.
+Additionally, the Fresno EOC maintenance department (not FCRTA) is currently utilizing maintenance tracking software, which has greatly enhanced record keeping, and reporting capabilities.
+In August of 2017 the CTSA received a "satisfactory" rating from the California Highway Patrol (CHP) Motor Carrier Division, this is the highest rating given by the CHP.
 The CTSA has earned this satisfactory rating each year since inception.
+The FCRTA vehicles were evaluated separately and received a Satisfactory rating as well.

 The CTSA continues to look to market its services to other Social Service Agencies.
-The ARC of Fresno & Madera vehicle maintenance service is a result of recent marketing efforts.
+The ARC of Fresno & Madera was added as a customer in 2017 for vehicle maintenance service is a result of recent marketing efforts.
 The Fresno Urban and Rural CTSA, as part of its OPB, commenced operation of a centralized maintenance facility on March 3, 1987.
-The original facility had two service bays.
-During 2004/2005, construction of a new maintenance facility was approved.
-The new facility was constructed at 5,000 square feet, with eight service bays and new state of the art equipment, went before the Fresno City Planning Department.
-Permits were obtained and in December 2005 construction began.
-The facility was opened June 18, 2006 and continues to be a productive and efficient operation.
-Mechanic productivity and all vehicle repairs are entered into a vehicle maintenance software tracking program.
+The facility is in need of expansion in order to meet current alternative fuel vehicle needs.
+Additional shifts could be used to increase the number of vehicles serviced.
+This has been implemented by the Fresno EOC fleets; however, FCRTA is pursuing a new facility for their fleet instead.
+They are currently negotiating to build their facility in the nearby community of Selma.

+Fresno EOC mechanic productivity and all vehicle repairs are entered into a vehicle maintenance software tracking program.
 Mechanic productivity meets labor industry standards.
 Due to increased maintenance volume with the ARC, FCRTA, and perspective new business Fresno EOC is embarking on a General Plan for the Nielsen Complex that includes the addition of more maintenance bays and expansion of the Food Preparation Center.

 The CTSA continues to offer very competitive labor rates for maintenance services.
-We provide all maintenance for the transit fleet as well as a few other local social service programs such as the Local Conservation Corps, Sanctuary Youth Services Program, Head Start site staff vehicles, and the fleet for ARC for Fresno Madera counties.
+We provide all maintenance for the transit fleet as well as a few other local social service programs such as the Local Conservation Corps, Sanctuary Youth Services

+Program, Head Start site staff vehicles, and the fleet for ARC for Fresno Madera counties.